GabrielWendell/TDA-Brio-Wu_MHD_CNN-XXXIX_EFNNE/README.md

 ## 🙌 Acknowledgments

 Supported by the Pos-Graduation Program in Physics (UFRN).
-Special thanks to the DSML 2025 organizers.
+Special thanks to the XXXIX EFNNE organizers.